Automatic sparse PCA for high-dimensional data: Shrinkage PC directions and its application to clustering

 (\ref{clu6}) is milder than that in (\ref{clu2}).
 The second condition in (\ref{clu7}) often holds when $k\ll d$.
 Further, from (\ref{clu3}), it holds that $\bh_{1(k)}\approx \bmu_{12(k)}/\Delta_{12}^{1/2}$, so that

-From (\ref{clu7}), if $\liminf_{d\to \infty} \omega_j>0$, the SH-PC scores were consistent under milder conditions than those for the PC scores.
-The SH-PC scores by $\tilde{\bh}_{j\omega}$ effectively cluster $\bx_i$s into two groups.
-See Fig. \ref{F1} (iii) and Section 6.1. \\
+On the basis of (\ref{6**}) and (\ref{clu7}), if $\liminf_{d\to \infty} \omega_j>0$, the SH-PC scores were consistent under milder conditions than those for the PC scores.
+The SH-PC scores by $\tilde{\bh}_{j\omega}$ effectively cluster $\bx_i$s into two groups (see Fig. \ref{F1} (iii) and Section 6.1). \\

 [{\bf $g\ (\ge 3)$-class mixture model}] \\ Let $\bmu_{23}=\bmu_2-\bmu_{3}$.
 When $g=3$, from Theorem 2 and Lemma 2 in \cite{Yata:2019}, under certain regularity conditions, it holds that $\mbox{Angle}(\bh_1,\bmu_{12})\to 0$ and $\mbox{Angle}(\bh_2,\bmu_{23})\to 0$ as $d\to \infty$.
 Furthermore, for (true) PC scores, it follows that